georgetor2020/aws-parameter-store/lab3/README.md

 3. Added content to the database, using these credentials
 4. And finally, accessed the database from a Lambda function

+You did this all, with no _secrets_ coded into the CloudFormation template, CLI command, or Lambda function.

 Credential and configuration vaults, like AWS Parameter Store, AWS Secrets Manager, and Hashicorp Vault are an important tool to keeping our applications secure and manageable.
 Avoid hard-coding secrets into a file or shell script, there is too much danger of them leaking, and enabling unauthorized access, loss of intellectual property, or worse.